lunarmint/lunarmint/README.md

 🎀 I work as a software engineer by day, and do passion projects by night.
 Or grind games.

-🎸 I play guitar, love cooking or baking when I have time (read: not grinding games).
+🎸 I love riding motorbike, play guitar, and cook or bake when I have time (read: not grinding games).

+💤 I want to get better at front end development and designs.
+Perhaps learn Rust as well.

 🍨 Favorite languages: Python and C#